Park Chung Hee: Assassination

-Park, who was said to be a devout Buddhist, was accorded the first South Korean interfaith state funeral on 3 November in Seoul.
+Park, who was said to be a devout Buddhist, was accorded the first South Korean interfaith state funeral on November 3 in Seoul.
 He was buried with full military honors at the National Cemetery near the grave of former president Syngman Rhee who died in 1965.
-Kim Jae-gyu, whose motive for murdering Park remains unclear, was hanged on 24 May 1980.
+Kim Jae-gyu, whose motive for murdering Park remains unclear, was hanged on May 24, 1980.

 Personal life

-Park was married to Kim Ho-nam (having one daughter with her) and the two later divorced.
-Afterwards, he married Yuk Young-soo, and the couple had two daughters and one son.
-Yuk was killed in the assassination attempt against Park in 1974.
+Park divorced his first wife, Kim Ho-nam, in 1950.
+Park professed to being and was reportedly a distant husband and father.
+His divorce request was seen as sudden and surprising for both Kim and the couple's daughter Park Jae-ok.
+Kim attempted to but failed to resist the divorce, and moved out of the household with her daughter.
+Eventually, she moved into a Buddhist temple in Busan, where she spent much of the rest of her life.
+Jae-ok left her mother at age 13 and moved to Seoul for high school.
+There, Park's new wife Yuk Young-soo learned of Jae-ok's existence, and invited her to come live with Park's new family.
+Park reportedly attempted to apologize to Jae-ok on a number of occasions, but she rebuffed all of these attempts.
+Eventually, she married diplomat Han Byeong-gi, and spent much of the rest of her life abroad and out of the public spotlight.
+The two never reconciled, which she later expressed regret for.

 Park's eldest daughter from his second marriage (with Yuk Young-soo), Park Geun-hye, was elected the chairwoman of the conservative Grand National Party in 2004.
 She was elected as South Korea's 11th president and first female president in 2012 and took office in February 2013.
-Park Geun-hye's association to her father's legacy has served as a double-edged sword.
-She had previously been labeled as the daughter of a dictator; however she has been quoted as saying "I want to be judged on my own merits."
+Park Geun-hye's association to her father's legacy has caused her to be labeled the daughter of a dictator.
+She once responded to such claims with "I want to be judged on my own merits".
+Her political association with the daughter of a spiritual leader hired by the elder Park eventually led to her downfall in 2016.

 Her presidency ended in her impeachment in 2016 and removal from office in 2017.
-She was sentenced to 24 years in prison on 6 April 2018.
+She was sentenced to 24 years in prison on April 6, 2018.
 Park was released in 2021 from the Seoul Detention Center.

+Park was not personally corrupt, amassing little in the way of private fortune during his rule.
+Byung-Kook Kim reports the only identified instance of possible corruption was half a million dollars found in a personal safe following his death but it is not clear whether this money was for his own use or enticements for political purposes.